wyrde/wyrde-comfyui-workflows/basics/was-nodes-start/README.md

   - conditionals are further details about the subject or the _type_ of image desired. `detailed eyes, detailed hair, pastel hair,` give further detail about the subject.
   - `absurdres, vibrant, photograph, photographic photo, photogenic, rule of thirds, anime, illustration, medium shot, Azulejo, finely detailed, realistic, masterpiece, best quality, illustration, soft focus, HDR 8K, artstation, pixv, unreal engine 5, SFW, ` is a bunch of information about the type of image desired.
     + as an aside, _Azulejo_ is a Portuguese tile which adds an interesting style to images with many models.
+  - Negative prompts are much shorter.
+Usually.
+Some real doozies exist out there, generally fighting specific things showing up in results.
+For the basics, `bad hands, NSFW, nude` does well.
+A couple of those can be removed for more risqué images. (:

 ## resources